 In case the applicant has a criminal history, here are some factors to consider:

 - Frequency.
 Did the person commit a single crime or multiple ones?
-Compared to a single incident, several misdemeanors and arrests present a bigger red flag.
+Several misdemeanors and arrests present a bigger red flag than a single incident.

 - Legal considerations.
 Sometimes, criminal offenders have legal restrictions; for example, they cannot be near parks and schools.
 Find out if an applicant is under probation or court restrictions.
-Take into account the location of your property if it is nearby parks and schools.
+Consider your property’s location if it is nearby parks and schools.

 - Severity.
 Be wary of violent crimes and avoid them at all costs.
 On the other hand, you have the option to reconsider minor offenses such as underage alcohol consumption and speeding tickets.